 Coolest Tailgate Ever: GM Full-Size Wagon Glide-Away Tailgate

-Full-sized 1971-1976 Chevrolet, Pontiac Safari, Oldsmobile, and Buick Estate station wagons all featured a remarkable design marketed as the Glide-Away tailgate, also called a “disappearing” tailgate because when open, the tailgate disappeared into the floor of the wagon, providing unrestricted access to the cargo area.
+Full-sized 1971-1976 Chevrolet, Pontiac Safari, Oldsmobile, and Buick Estate Wagons all featured a remarkable design marketed as the Glide-Away tailgate, also called a “disappearing” tailgate because when open, the tailgate disappeared into the floor of the vehicle, providing unrestricted access to the cargo area.

 What made the 1958 Mercury Commuter so cool wasn’t just that it was a two-door station wagon (like the 1955-1957 Chevy Nomads) but that it was a hardtop, with no B-pillar and frameless glass on the doors.
 With the windows down the interior was open to the outside world from the front vent windows to the curved rear cargo area glass.